-- (d) That is acknowledged by a written receipt that identifies the name and address of the donor on forms provided by the commission; - (8) "Qualifying period", the following: - (a) For a gubernatorial participating candidate, the qualifying period begins November first immediately preceding the election year and ends at the same time the candidate is required under section 115.329 or 115.349, RSMo, to file petitions or declarations of candidacy; - (b) For state senate or state house of representatives participating candidates, the qualifying period begins January first of the election year and ends at the same time the candidate is required under section 115.329 or 115.349, RSMo, to file petitions or declarations of candidacy; - 42(9) "Seed money contribution", a contribution of no more than 43 one hundred dollars per individual made to a candidate, including a contribution from the candidate or the candidate's family.
-A candidate 44 may not collect or spend seed money contributions after certification 45 46 as a Missouri clean election act candidate.
-A seed money contribution shall be reported according to procedures developed by the 47 48 commission.
-A participating candidate who has accepted contributions 49 or made expenditures that do not comply with the seed money restrictions under sections 130.500 to 130.518 may petition the 50 51 commission to remain eligible for certification as a Missouri clean election act candidate in accordance with rules of the commission, if 52the failure to comply was unintentional and does not constitute a 53 significant infraction of these restrictions.
-54 - 130.506.
-1. Sections 130.500 to 130.518 establishes an alternative campaign financing option available to candidates for governor, state senator, and state representative.
+- 30 (d) That is acknowledged by a written receipt that identifies the 31 name and address of the donor on forms provided by the commission; - (8) "Qualifying period", the following: - (a) For a statewide participating candidate, the qualifying period begins November first immediately preceding the election year and ends at the same time the candidate is required under section 115.329 or 115.349, RSMo, to file petitions or declarations of candidacy; - (b) For state senate or state house of representatives participating candidates, the qualifying period begins January first of the election year and ends at the same time the candidate is required under section 115.329 or 115.349, RSMo, to file petitions or declarations of candidacy; - (9) "Seed money contribution", a contribution of no more than 42one hundred dollars per individual made to a candidate, including a 43 contribution from the candidate or the candidate's family.
+A candidate 44 45 may not collect or spend seed money contributions after certification as a Missouri clean election act candidate.
+A seed money contribution 46 47 shall be reported according to procedures developed by the 48 commission.
+A participating candidate who has accepted contributions or made expenditures that do not comply with the seed money 49 50 restrictions under sections 130.500 to 130.518 may petition the commission to remain eligible for certification as a Missouri clean 51 election act candidate in accordance with rules of the commission, if 52the failure to comply was unintentional and does not constitute a 53 significant infraction of these restrictions. - 130.506.
+1. Sections 130.500 to 130.518 establishes an alternative campaign financing option available to candidates for state senator, state representative, and statewide elected office.
 This alternative campaign financing option is available to candidates for elections to be held beginning in the year 2010.
 The commission shall administer sections 130.500 to 130.518 and the fund established in section 130.509.
-Candidates participating in the Missouri clean election act shall also comply with all other applicable election and campaign laws and regulations. - 9 2.
-Any rule or portion of a rule, as that term is defined in section 10 536.010, RSMo, that is created under the authority delegated in this 11 section shall become effective only if it complies with and is subject to all of the provisions of chapter 536, RSMo, and, if applicable, section 12536.028, RSMo.
-This section and chapter 536, RSMo, are nonseverable and if any of the powers vested with the general assembly pursuant to chapter 536, RSMo, to review, to delay the effective date, or to disapprove and annul a rule are subsequently held unconstitutional, 16 then the grant of rulemaking authority and any rule proposed or 17adopted after August 28, 2008, shall be invalid and void.
-18
+Candidates participating in the Missouri clean election act shall also comply with all other applicable election and campaign laws and regulations. - 2.
+Any rule or portion of a rule, as that term is defined in section